romarakov/MS_Econometrics/README.md

 Explore the replication and extension of the influential study, "Subsidizing Vocational Training for Disadvantaged Youth in Colombia."
 Dive into the analysis with provided [original data](https://www.aeaweb.org/articles?id=10.1257/app.3.3.188).

 ### 2. Simulation of Heterogeneous Treatment Effects
-Engage with simulations showcasing heterogeneous treatment effects across two distinct cases, providing deeper insights into treatment variability.
+Engage with simulations showcasing heterogeneous treatment effects across three cases:
+1. **Case 1:** No confounding and linear effect heterogeneity
+2. **Case 2:** Nonlinear confounding and linear effect heterogeneity
+3. **Case 3:** Non-parametric heterogeneity

 ## How to Use